Frontier City: Burge/Williams era (1958–1981)

 After the 1957 Exposition was over, he negotiated with the fair board to purchase many of the buildings and props at the "Boom Town" exhibit.
-Burge laid out the land and facilities with four initial investors, then entered a partnership with Jack Williams, a wealthy businessman who owned a chain of laundries; although Williams was initially interested in the park's linen rental contract, he was convinced by Burge's vision and became the principal investor.
-Together they developed the park as a recreation of an 1880s Western town.
-Russell Pearson was credited as the architect responsible for building designs and general layout.
-The four square blocks of streets contained a Marshall's office, saloon, bank, post office (with its own postmark), fire department, hotel and numerous storefronts.
+Burge laid out the land and facilities with four initial investors, then entered a partnership with Jack Williams, a wealthy businessman who owned a chain of laundries.
+Although Williams was initially interested in the park's linen rental contract, he was convinced by Burge's vision and became the principal investor.
+Together, they developed the park as a recreation of an 1880s Western town.
+Russell Pearson was credited as the architect responsible for building designs and general layouts.
+The four square blocks of streets contained a Marshall's office, saloon, bank, post office (with its own postmark), fire department, hotel, and numerous storefronts.
 Attractions at the park included a train ride built by Arrow Dynamics, an authentic stagecoach ride, a donkey ride, and an indoor dark ride designed by Pearson, who later went on to work on Silver Dollar City in Branson, Missouri and Ghost Town in the Sky in Maggie Valley, North Carolina.

-The park flourished during its first six seasons, reporting attendance of over one million people each year, although because parking and admission were free, attendance was determined by Burge from the number of train tickets sold, which could have counted the same people multiple times each day.
+The park reported attendance of over one million people each year, although because parking and admission were free, attendance was determined by Burge from the number of train tickets sold, which could have counted the same people multiple times each day.
 It was famous for its live entertainment, including staged gunfights, Indian dancing, saloon shows, train robberies, and other similar types of Western experiences.
 The park made money by leasing concessions, and the concessionaires set their own prices; Burge recounted in 1988 that visitors "could walk around free unless [they] got thirsty".
-Williams set up the offices for his company and Frontier City staff in two surplus cabooses, purchased from the Frisco Railroad, and entertained dignitaries in the Susie Belle, the former Frisco President's Car which had been declared surplus in 1958.
+Williams set up the offices for his company and Frontier City staff in two surplus cabooses, purchased from the Frisco Railroad, and entertained dignitaries in the Susie Belle, the former Frisco President's Car, which had been declared surplus in 1958.
 Burge left Frontier City in 1961, and Williams followed in 1975.

 New management (1981–1987)

-In fall 1981, the Tierco Group, a local real estate company, bought the park with plans to dismantle it and develop the land.
-However, the oil crunch slowed down the local real estate boom and the startled company found itself with a sagging amusement park to operate.
+In the fall of 1981, the Tierco Group, a local real estate company, bought the park with plans to dismantle it and develop the land.
+However, the oil crunch slowed down the local real estate boom, and the startled company found itself with a sagging amusement park to operate.
 The president of the company realized Oklahoma City needed a local amusement park but also knew that throwing a few million dollars at the park was not going to be enough to solve its problems.
 In 1983, the owners hired a management company to operate it.
 Gary Story was named the general manager in 1984.